 St Paul's is located on Young Road in Kanata.
 The main church can be accessed via three different entrances, one of which is wheelchair accessible The offices and meeting rooms are located on the lower level of the building and can be accessed via Young Road.
 Click here to view the map location of St. Paul's.

 The Rev. Canon Dr. William E. Prentice, Fr.
 Bill, or just Bill, has been an Honorary Assistant at St. Paul's, Kanata-Hazeldean since 1997.
 Fr.
 Bill is now retired, he served the Diocese of Ottawa as Director, Parish and Diocesan Services - work that connected him to most of the non-parish based ministries in our broader Diocesan family.
 Originally from Winnipeg, his undergrad years were spent at St. John's College, the University of Manitoba, his seminary years at Trinity College, Toronto, and his doctoral degree is jointly conferred by the University of Toronto and Trinity College.
 He has served several congregations in several Dioceses, including Rupert's Land, Algoma, Toronto, Western Newfoundland, Moosonee, and since 1997, here in Ottawa.
 He married Joyce Prentice in 1974.
-They have three sons and two daughters-in-law, Fred, Jeremiah and his partner, Yan, and Stirling Michel and his wife Julie.
+Bill and Joyce have an ever growing family, including Jeremy, Yan and Winston, Fred, Elizabeth, Emma and Evan, and Stirling and Teresa.